tats-u/portaudio_autobuild_windows/README.md

 ## How to use

+Clone or `git submodule add` this repo, or just download `build_portaudio_win.ps1`.

-Just execute the script.
+Then, all you have to do is just to execute the script.
 ASIO & WASAPI are enabled by default.

 ```powershell
 .\build_portaudio_win.ps1